richard-gao1/Exam-System/README.md

 Open {root directory}/index.html to read the
 * Unit Test Result
-* Coverage Report; and
+* Coverage Report (can also view screenshot at {root directory}/CoverageReport.png); and
 * JavaDoc

 The PDF of supplementary notes can be found in {root directory}

+Screenshots of the application can be viewed in {root directory}/Screenshots